statisticsnorway/kurs-r-ukraine/README.md

 # Introductory course in R - for State Statistics Services of Ukraine

 This repository contains example code, presentations, exercises and solutions for an *Introduction to R* course provided for the State Statistics Services of Ukraine.
 The course is 6 half days held in February/March 2025 provided by Statistics Norway.

+## Course outline
 Two topics are covered each day and include:

 | **Day**| **Topic**|**Course holder**|
 |------|--------|------------|